deeplearning4j/deeplearning4j/distributed.md

 For more details on the thresholding approach, see [Strom, 2015 - Scalable Distributed DNN Training using Commodity GPU Cloud Computing](http://nikkostrom.com/publications/interspeech2015/strom_interspeech2015.pdf) and [Distributed Deep Learning, Part 1: An Introduction to Distributed Training of Neural Networks](http://engineering.skymind.io/distributed-deep-learning-part-1-an-introduction-to-distributed-training-of-neural-networks).

 ![Two phases within the cluster](./img/distributed.png)

+Note here, that using spark HAS over head.
+In order to determine whether spark is good for you or not, consider using the [Performance Listener](https://github.com/deeplearning4j/deeplearning4j/blob/master/deeplearning4j-nn/src/main/java/org/deeplearning4j/optimize/listeners/PerformanceListener.java) and look at the millisecond iteration time.
+If it's <= 150ms, spark may not be worth it for you.

 # Setting up Your Cluster